yashkatara056/yashkatara056/README.md

 - 👋 Hi, I’m Yash Katara
-- 👀 I’m interested in Cybersecurity, Bug Hunting, Offensive Pentesting and Digital Forensics
+- 👀 I do Bug Hunting, highly skilled in Threat Modeling, IoT Security and OT Consultations.
-- 🌱 I’m currently learning DevSecOps
-- 💞️ I’m looking to collaborate on Cybersecurity Related Projects
+- 🌱 Currently working as a Security Engineer @Ford Motor Company
 - 📫 You can connect me through linkein: linkedin.com/in/heyyash

 <!---